 In some cases, students may earn credit for repeating a course with the same course number.
 The academic unit monitors the repeatability characteristic of the course to avoid abuse of this feature.

-Inserting a phrase in the catalog course description stating that the course may be repeated for credit is at the discretion of the academic unit.
 If the course may be repeated for credit, the total number of credits that will be counted toward the academic program must be stated in the curriculum proposal.
-This number will be displayed in the course description, “This course is repeatable for a maximum of XXX credits.”
+This number will be displayed next to the course description as, “This course is repeatable for XXX credits.”
 The most common maximum credits for blanket courses is 16.
 For 503 (Thesis) and 603 (Dissertation) courses, the default maximum credits has been established as 999.
-This is to prevent graduate students being affected by AR 20, Repeated Courses.
+This is to prevent graduate students being affected by Academic Regulation 20, Repeated Courses.

 Additional Information: Course Numbering Guidelines